osuosl/timesync/source/draft_api.rst

 DELETE Endpoints
 ----------------

+The single object endpoints (e.g. ``/times/:uuid``, ``/projects/:slug``) support
-A DELETE request sent to any object's endpoint (e.g. */projects/<slug>*) will result in the deletion of the object from the records.
+DELETE requests; these remove an object from the records.

-The object will be soft-deleted; that is, the object will still exist in the database, but will be unable to be accessed via a normal GET request, returning a 404.
+These objects must always be soft-deleted; that is, the object will still exist within the database.
+Nonetheless, requests for lists of objects (e.g. ``GET /projects``) will exclude the object from the results, and requests for single objects (e.g.

-Activities and projects cannot be deleted if they are referenced by a current (i.e. not deleted or updated) time.
-This will return a Request Failure.

-This method returns a 200 on success with no response body.
+``GET /times/:uuid``) will return a 404.
+The parameter ``?include_deleted``
+circumvents this requirement and allows deleted objects to be returned as well.

+An object's deleted status is indicated by setting its ``deleted_at`` to the time of deletion; if the value is null, the object is not deleted.
+Only the most recent revision is set.
+In addition, activities and projects have their ``slugs`` set to null, in order to allow these slugs to be reused by future objects.

+Unfortunately, this means that it is impossible to request or update a project or activity after it is deleted.
+Instead, a new project or activity must be made; because the original slugs were deleted, the new object can share any or all of the original project's values.

+When attempting to delete a project or activity, it must not be referenced by a current time (i.e. one which is neither deleted nor updated).
+If it is referenced by a current time, a Request Failure error is returned.

 -----------------------